voxpupuli/hiera-eyaml/README.md

 ### Encrypt value

-Copy public_key.pem created earlier to any machine where values will be encrypted and use openssl to encrypt sensitive data.
+Copy the public_key.pem created earlier to the keys subdirectory of this git repository.

-There is a very basic helper file encrypt_value.rb which will do this for you.
-Just copy the public key to the same directory as encrypt_value.rb (or vice versa), navigate to that directory and run
+There is a very basic helper file bin/encrypt_value.rb which will encrypt values for you based on the public_key.pem.
+Run:

-    $ ruby encrypt_value.rb "my secret thing"
+    $ bin/encrypt_value.rb "my secret thing"

-The encrypted value is printed to the command line
+The encrypted value is printed to STDOUT

 If you wish to rename your key or keep it in another directory run

-    $ ruby encrypt_value.rb "my secret thing" /path/to/key/my_key.pem
+    $ encrypt_value.rb "my secret thing" /path/to/key/my_key.pem

 ### Insert encrypted value